diogomonica/diogomonica.com/posts/password-security-why-the-horse-battery-staple-is-not-correct.md

 This means that we should stop blindly classifying password strength based on the number of bits of entropy<sup><a id="ffn3" href="#fn3" class="footnote">3</a></sup>, and should consider first and foremost how dictionary-attack resistant the passwords is.

-## A better password validation criteria
+## A better password validation criterion

 Password validation heuristic rules, (e.g. minimum length, forceful use of alphanumeric characters, etc) are largely ineffective and are often counterproductive.